resurfemg.data_connector.data_classes module¶

 None

 Detect ECG peaks in the provided signal.
-See preprocessing.ecg_removal submodule. ———————————————————————– :param ecg_raw: ECG signal, if None, the raw signal is used :type ecg_raw: ~numpy.ndarray :bp_filter: Apply band-pass filter to the ECG signal :type bp_filter: bool :overwrite: Overwrite existing peaks :type overwrite: bool
+See preprocessing.ecg_removal submodule.
+ECG peaks are stored in the self.peaks dict under the key name.
+When no ECG channel is provided, the raw signal of the current TimeSeries object is used.
+When running get_ecg_peaks on a EmgDataGroup and no ECG channel or ecg_raw is provided, EmgDataGroup.ecg_idx is used to detect the QRS peak locations. ecg_idx is auto-detected from the labels on EmgDataGroup initialization, or can be set with the set_ecg_idx method. ———————————————————————– :param ecg_raw: ECG signal, if None, the raw signal is used :type ecg_raw: ~numpy.ndarray :bp_filter: Apply band-pass filter to the ECG signal :type bp_filter: bool :overwrite: Overwrite existing peaks :type overwrite: bool :param name: Name of the peak set in the self.peaks dict :type name: str

 - Returns: